mrlem/kotlin-native-gnome/README.md

 * API coverage is still incomplete:
   - some unhandled data types (like GLists)
   - no signal handlers data
-  - some missing generations: GLib, Cairo, Pango)
+  - some missing generations: GLib, Cairo)
 * platform support: Linux only for now

 ## See also